sumdher/VSCode-on-Android/README.md

    source ~/.bashrc
    ```

-Now when you run `code`, it should successfully launch VSCode on your Adroid device. 🦾🎉
+Now when you run `code`, it should successfully launch VSCode on your Android device. 🦾🎉

 > **Tip:** Sometimes, launching VSCode by clicking its icon in the start menu or desktop icon does not work.
 > In that case, right click on the icon and select "Edit launcher".
 Set `command` to  `/usr/bin/code` (or wherever the path of `code` is).